joshuaburkhart/StatisticalMethodsInCompBio/HW3/hw3_writeup.md

 >
 > 1. Extract feature candidates, probe intensities, gene expression levels, etc., from their original data sources and combine them into a single data table.
 This will allow for simpler handling for the remainder of the analysis.
 >
-> 2. Scan & address missing data.
+> 2. Scan for & address missing data.
 Because we have so few samples and so many total features, we'll prefer to drop features than drop samples.
 We must scan probe intensities, gene expression levels, etc..
 >
 > 3. Convert feature datatypes as nessecary.
 For example, genotype is stored as one of two values: "FGF4-KO" and "WT".
 We'll change "FGF4-KO" to 1 and "WT" to 0.
 >